kotolex/checking/README.md

 ### Options File Parameters ###

-Options file is a way to manage your suite(s), you can have a few of them with different names to use in any case you need, for example 1 file for run all tests, anoter to run only api test etc. File must have .json extension and contains valid json.
+Options file is a way to manage your suite(s), you can have a few of them with different names to use in any case you need, for example 1 file for run all tests, another to run only api tests etc.
+File must have .json extension and contains valid json.
-For your convinience you can generate one with
+For your convenience you can generate one with
 ```commandline
 python -m checking -g
 ```